MathPlayer User Manual

 MathPlayer's menu.
-Most of the commands operate on the clicked-on equation.
+Most of the commands operate on the equation you clicked on.
 In

-addition, there are commands to find out MathPlayer's version and to visit the
+addition, there are commands to configure MathPlayer Settings, find out MathPlayer's version, and to visit the

 MathPlayer web site.

-The Copy MathML command puts the MathML description of the equation on
+The Copy MathML command puts the equation's MathML code onto

-the clipboard.
-The MathML text can be pasted into a text editor (eg, Notepad),
+the Windows "clipboard".
+The MathML text can be pasted into a text editor (e.g.,

-an HTML editor (eg, Dreamweaver, FrontPage), or computer algebra system (eg,
+Notepad), an HTML editor (e.g., Dreamweaver or Expression Web), computer algebra system (e.g.,

 doesn't accept MathML, contact the publisher of that software package and

 The Speak Expression command causes the equation to be spoken through